LaCara Biddles

 Changing the Culture

-It wasn’t long after the death of my daughter that someone told me, “you can always have another.”
-As though my daughter was replaceable.
+Not long after my daughter’s death, someone told me, “You can always have another baby,” as though my daughter was replaceable.

 Why it's Important?

-Pregnancy loss rates are 1 in 4.
-This means that 25% of all pregnancies result in loss.
-More specifically, this speaks to the earlier pregnancy losses such as miscarriage.
+Pregnancy loss rates are 1 in 4, meaning 25% of all pregnancies result in loss.
+More specifically, this speaks to early pregnancy losses termed as miscarriage.

-According to the CDC, more than 20,000 babies are born still in the United States each year.
-This equates to about 1 in 175 births.
+According to the CDC, more than 20,000 babies are stillborn in the United States yearly.
+These numbers equate to about 1 in 175 births.

-These numbers do not include or account for those pregnancies and baby deaths that are a result from termination for medical reasons (TFMR), medical conditions, loss of multiples, and other causes for the death of a baby.
+These numbers do not include or account for those pregnancies and baby deaths resulting from termination for medical reasons (TFMR), medical conditions, loss of a multiple, and other causes.

-Pregnancy and infant loss is prevalent within our society and its time we talk about it.
+Pregnancy and infant loss are prevalent in our society, and it’s time to discuss it.

-Talking about her and sharing her memory with all of you is what helps bring purpose and light to a very challenging experience.
+Talking about her and sharing her memory with all of you helps bring purpose and light to a very challenging and dark part of my story.

 LaCara Biddles, her husband and baby